AliSaraeb1/deep-supervised-image-retargeting/README.md

 - [`deep_supervised_image_retargeting.ipynb`](./deep_supervised_image_retargeting.ipynb)

-For the purpose of quick evaluation and testing (~ 3 minutes), please see
+For the purpose of quick evaluation and testing (no training, use pretrained models ~ 3 minutes for testing), please see

 - [`Instructions_for_OSC_testing.pdf`](./Instructions_for_OSC_testing.pdf)